 To date, we have researched over 100 prices and published our findings on this site.

-We contacted eleven loft conversion companies and asked them to provide us with written quotes or estimates for a loft conversion to our two bedroom semi-detached property in Camberley, Surrey.
+We contacted nine loft conversion companies and asked them to provide us with written quotes or price estimates for a loft conversion to our two-bedroom Victorian semi-detached property in Northeast Surrey.

-The figures below are for a small double bedroom with en-suite shower unit and toilet.
-As you can see from the table below, the average loft conversion cost is £31000.
+The figures below are for a double bedroom with en-suite shower unit and toilet.
+As you can see from the table below, the average loft conversion cost is £42000.

 |Location||Small Business||Large Business (5+ employees)|